The further chameleon groups of Richard Thompson and Graham Higman: Automorphisms via dynamics for the Higman groups $G_{n,r}$: On the Rational Group and the Related Groups

 \subsection{Reducing transducers}

-When given a non-degenerate initial transducer $A_{q_{0}}=(Q_A,X,\pi_A,\lambda_A,q_0)$ recall that we say that $A_{q_0}$ is \emph{minimal} if all of its states are accessible, it has no states of incomplete response, and any two distinct states represent distinct local maps.
+When given a non-degenerate initial transducer recall that we say that $A_{q_0}$ is \emph{minimal} if all of its states are accessible, it has no states of incomplete response, and any two distinct states represent distinct local maps.

-In this section we describe the process of reduction that turns an initial automaton into a minimal automaton, following the discussion of \cite{GNSenglish}.
+In this section we describe the process of reduction that turns an initial transducer into a minimal transducer, following the discussion of \cite{GNSenglish}.
 Note that the proofs in \cite{GNSenglish} are given with a view to transducers representing self-homeomorphisms of $\CCn$, but the processes are effectively unchanged in our context of self-homeomorphisms of $\CCnr$, so the steps described below take the view that $A_{q_0}$ is representing a continuous function from $\CCnr$ to $\CCnr$.